googleapis/google-cloud-php/MIGRATING.md

 ## WHAT are the new Cloud Clients?

-The new Cloud Clients in the namespace `\Client\`, whereas the previous clients are one directory above that with the same name.
+The new Cloud Clients are in the namespace `\Client\`, whereas the previous clients are one directory above with the same name.
 For example:

 ```php
 // This is the "new" client